 On February 24, 1947, thirteen women founded the Knoxville Junior Women’s Club.
 They affiliated themselves with the General Federation of Women’s Clubs, Tennessee District II and the Knoxville Federation of Women’s Clubs.
 These thirteen women were concerned with taking an active interest in the needs of the Knoxville community while still maintaining their friendships.
 They truly began the Akima Club’s mission of being a friend to the community by giving of themselves and their resources with respect, dedication and compassion.

-With over 125 Active members and the support of our Sustaining and Extension members, we continue the tradition of volunteer work begun over 70 years ago.
+With over 125 Active members and the support of their Sustaining and Extension members, they continue the tradition of volunteer work begun over 70 years ago.
 In addition to the many service hours performed in the Knoxville community, Akima contributes to the financial needs of various area service organizations with grant monies raised through the Akima bi-annual fundraiser, Cabaret.

 This scholarship was established in February 1993.
-In May 2005 the name was changed to the Patty Thompson Memorial Akima Scholarship.The scholarship is funded by an Akima grqnt.
+In May 2005 the name was changed to the Patty Thompson Memorial Akima Scholarship.The scholarship is funded by an Akima grant.

-The recipient of this scholarship may be a full-time or part-time student, must maintain at least a 2.5 GPA and must have demonstrated financial need A preference is given to a female with children.
+The recipient of this scholarship may be a full-time or part-time student, must maintain at least a 2.5 GPA and must have demonstrated financial need.
+A preference is given to females with children.